 Long-term carcinogen effects

 Why Labelling Unsafe Substances Is Important

 Labels are the easiest way to spot what kind of hazards you could be facing.
 Having the correct labels will not only help in the identification of different substances that come into the warehouse but will also help when it comes to separating and organizing them.
-The table below shows the main labels used to identify hazardous materials across North America:
+The table below shows the main labels and signs used to identify hazardous materials across North America:

 |Flammable & Combustible Liquids|

 |Miscellaneous Dangerous Goods|

 |Environment (May cause damage to aquatic environment.)|

 |Exclamation Mark (May have less serious health effect or damage the ozone)|

 There are a lot of similarities between the Canadian and American labels.
 Although one key difference is the color-coding.
 As shown in the table above, the labels for the U.S. have different colors.
 This helps differentiate between the types of hazards that certain materials can have.
 The “Hazard Diamond” from the National Fire Protection Association (NFPA 704) shown in Figure 2 conveys health warning information for emergency response teams.